|

 the male's watch for several days after hatching.
 Their lifespan

+is on average 16 years.
 Immature largemouth bass may tend to congregate in schools, but

 adults are usually solitary.
 Sometimes several bass will gather